x-govuk/govuk-accessibility-mistakes-forms/app/examples/information-pages/index.md

 ---
 layout: example
-title: Information pages written as questions
+title: On text pages, avoid headings that are questions
 description: Using information or 'interrupt' pages need special focus to not confuse users.
 tags: "Design"
 mistake: